 The directors are responsible for the other information.
-The other information comprises the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the Integrated Annual Report.
+The other information comprises the directors' statement of responsibility, declaration by company secretary, audit and risk committee report and the directors' report as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the Annual Integrated Report.
 Other information does not include the consolidated and separate financial statements and our auditor's report thereon.